AmirrezaSharifi-8/AmirrezaSharifi-8/README.md

 </p>

 # 💫 About Me:
-🔭 I’m currently working as a Full-Stack developer (Laravel & React)<br>🌱 Besides that, I'm digging deeper into Software Development concepts<br>🤖 And also am practicing for competitive programming contest<br>⚡ Programming and Developing new things is so appealing to me
+🔭 I’m currently working as a Larvel developer at Iranserver<br>🌱 Besides that, I'm digging deeper into Software Development concepts<br>🤖 And also am working on my personal projects

 <br/>